oroinc/documentation/commerce/getting_started/navigation/record_tables.rst

 To change the number of records displayed per page, click the **View Per Page** drop-down list on the top right of the table, and select the required number of items per page.

 .. image:: /user_guide/img/getting_started/records/grids/grids_viewperpage.png
-   :alt: Click the View Per Page drop-down list to change the number of records displayed
+   :alt: Changing the number of records displayed

 .. _doc-grids-actions-refresh:
 .. _doc-grids-actions-export: